fdut/Greenv2/docs/CERTIFICATE-SETUP.md

 # TLS-CERTIFICATE Setup

+Guide to all available configuration settings.

+---

-## Prerequesite : IBM Cloud Account
+**Prerequesite : IBM Cloud Account**

 ## IBM Cloud Components needed
 The project needs to have a secure website based on TLS encryption, hence https protocol is used, this latter needs a valid and up-to-date certificate.